igormagun/100Percenter/README.md

 ## TO-DO
 * Fill out the initial game list - the first few games will be GTA IV, GTA III and GTA San Andreas.
 I am planning to add more in future releases, but will release with these three
 * Support for subcategories in each individual game's list of tasks
-* Add a title bar to the About page
+* Fix About page formatting on certain device sizes (i.e. iPhone SE)

 ## Future Improvements
 * Split the game list out into different JSON files for each game - a single JSON file will quickly become unwieldy